caglejohn/memoryjacket/README.md

 - Our Professor for instruction, guidance, and feedback.
 - Our classmates for their support.

-**Join Our Adventure**
-Interested in contributing?
-Reach out and join our community.

 ## Contact
 Got questions or suggestions?
 Reach out to us!
 We're always happy to hear from the community!